Building high-functioning teams to manage large-scale complexity and chaos.

 - Developing and maintaining a common operating picture

 - Leading at the team, section, and stakeholder level

 This five-day program provides practical experience using ICS or AIIMS structure in the context of a large incident response.
-Students work in iterative simulations to review, practice, and improve the application of doctrinal tools along with leadership skills as appropriate for the C&G. They graduate with a portfolio of feedback upon which to base future development activities.
+Students work in iterative simulations to review, practice, and improve the application of doctrinal tools along with leadership skills as appropriate for the staff.
+They graduate with a portfolio of feedback upon which to base future development activities.

 Who Should Attend?